Central Air Conditioner Buyer’s Guide: Expert Advice

 In terms of what’s the best SEER2 rating for your home, there is no finite answer.
 A good SEER rating is unique to each home.

 And it may not be worth it to pay the price of a higher SEER2 air conditioner.
-For example, those who live in a mild region and don’t suffer from much humidity could opt for a unit with a lower SEER2 rating.
+For example, those who live in a temperate region and don’t suffer from much humidity could opt for a unit with a lower SEER2 rating.

 Features

-Here are some possible features you can find on central air conditioners.
+Here are some possible features you can find on central air conditioners:

+• Smart technology.
+Smart technologies enable you to communicate with your air conditioner via phone or home network.
 If you have or are interested in getting a smart thermostat, then you want an air conditioner that has smart technology enabled.

 Choosing Your Central Air Conditioner

-With that choice in hand, your next step is to go through the list of considerations above and factor in the size of your home, your climate region, your environmental considerations, and finally, what features are important to you.
+Your next step is to go through the list of considerations above and factor in the size of your home, your climate region, your environmental considerations, and finally, what features are important to you.

 Another thing to think of is the brand or manufacturer.
-Some brands tend to be more budget-friendly — such as Goodman — while others, like Carrier, Trane, etc, are considered high-end.
+Some brands tend to be more budget-friendly — such as Goodman — while others, like Carrier, Trane, etc., are considered high-end.

 Frequently Asked Questions